cosmos72/schemesh/README.md

 * autocomplete shell paths and scheme strings: when autocompleting inside single or double quotes, the stem starts at the quotes.
 * autocomplete shell paths starting with ~
 * maybe add missing shell builtins "kill"
+* add syntax for evaluating a shell word i.e. a (sh-wildcard) from Scheme.
+TODO: associated to which job?
 * implement function `(string->sh-patterns)`

+## FIXME
+* bug in "continuation" branch: executing {sleep 1 && command echo foo} &
+  currently polls wait4(-1, WNOHANG) after {sleep 1} returns and until {echo foo} finishes